WORK IN PROGRESS

 “Influencing Girls’ Educational Choices

-through Social Media Interventions: Evidence from Peru.” with M. Agurto
+through Social Media Interventions: Evidence from Peru.” with M. Agurto (Universidad de

-(Universidad de Piura) and S. Sudipta (Virginia
+Piura) and S. Sudipta (Virginia Tech).

 ·